pensjonatus/flash-fiction/blog/give-it-up.md

 ---
-title: 'Give it up!'
+title: Give it up!
 date: '2023-04-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was early in the morning when the fire broke out.
 I was on the 46th floor